Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 Next up, the now famous prototypal inheritance.
 I'm assuming my audience here already knows that [JavaScript objects delegate to other objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Details_of_the_Object_Model).
 Since JavaScript's objects are ultimately hash tables, we can likewise describe JavaScript's prototypal inheritance as hash tables delegating element access to other hash tables.

 This time, unfortunately, C++ does not have a ready-made type for this task.
 We'll have to make it ourselves.
-But this too turned out to be far simplier than even I originally expected.
-We in the JavaScript community sometimes say it's easy for prototypal to emulate classical but hard for classical to emulate prototypal.
-It turns out that isn't true.
+We in the JavaScript community sometimes say it's easy for prototypal to emulate classical but hard for classical to emulate prototypal, but implementing prototypal inheritance turned out to be far simplier than even I originally expected.
 Up to this point, we've been using `unordered_map` as our equivalent to JavaScript's objects.
 Now we're going to extend that type to add the so-called `[[Prototype]]` link, and we're going to override the element access operator so it will delegate access misses to that link.

 ###### C++
 ```c++